Combination Allergy Drugs

 Steroids have many potential side effects, especially when given orally, systemically, and for a long period of time.

-Side effects of steroids with short-term use include:
+Side effects of systemic steroids with short-term use include:

 - Weight gain